Arc’teryx Atom AR Hoody

 Unfortunately, the emphasis on efficient warmth and moderate levels of protection translate to fairly disappointing breathability.
 As I touched on above, the Atom AR’s warmth limits its versatility for higher-output uses (an issue it shares with many down jackets).
 Tested back-to-back with the Atom LT on a cold-weather hike, I had to put the AR in my pack until we stopped and I needed its superior insulation.
 And it’s proven to be simply too hot for any substantial uphill climbs, even in sub-freezing temperatures.

-My men’s medium Atom AR Hoody tips the scales at 1 pound 0.6 ounces, which is just over its listed weight of 1 pound.
+My men’s medium Atom AR Hoody tips the scales at 1 pound 0.6 ounces, which is just under its listed weight of 1 pound 0.8 ounces.
 Relative to the warmth it provides, this is a pretty darn lightweight piece.
-Patagonia’s Macro Puff is one of its closest competitors—we’ve found that jacket to be slightly warmer when worn as a midlayer—and it comes in a little less at 15 ounces.
+Patagonia’s DAS Parka is one of its closest competitors with a winter-ready mix of 133g and 40g synthetic insulation in a reasonably light, 1-pound-3.6-ounce package.
 It's a similar story when compared with midweight down alternatives like the Rab Microlight Alpine (1 lb.
 0.5 oz.) and Arc'teryx's Thorium AR (1 lb.
-1.3 oz.).
+1.4 oz.).
 And as expected, the AR is noticeably heavier than lightweight and less-warm synthetic models like the Arc’teryx Atom LT (13.2 oz.), Proton LT (13.2 oz.), and Patagonia’s Nano-Air Hoody (12.2 oz.).

 In terms of packability, the Atom doesn’t include a stuff sack or dedicated pocket but can be rolled and compressed into its own hood.
 The size is pretty substantial—it’s a bit bigger than an American football—but we’ve found it still packs down reasonably well into the corner of a ski backpack or hiking bag for shorter and less weight-focused day trips.
 If packability is a priority, however, we recommend either the down-mimicking Macro Puff or a true down alternative like Arc’teryx’s Thorium or Cerium collections.